 Describe how you will monitor end tidal CO2 during transport to and from HBO chamber

 Are you prepared to keep an active dive log as supplied by study leadership on all patients during their dives?

+Outcomes Assessment - GOSE

+Describe the background and experience of the GOSE assessor.

+Describe your plan to assure the GOSE assessor will remain blinded to the study treatment group.

+What is your plan for preventing lost to follow ups?
+Who will be responsible for conducting the monthly contact calls?

+Describe the space availability for conducting the GOSE keeping in mind the space must be quiet, private, and accessible.

 Training